Merrimack-Capstone/MSDS-capstone/README.md

 2) Examines the relationship between internet access and "Change in HDI"
 3) Measures level of autocorrelation in the data set
 4) Builds and evaluates panel regression model

+### Code Modules written in Python

+#### IMPORTANT:  Setting Up relative file references
+For Python code, relative file paths are handled using the pyhere package.
+As long as this repo is cloned properly, the code will automatically locate the /Data folder based on the project root.

+#### Dependendencies

+The Python modules below use some or all of the following packages:

+pandas, numpy, pyhere, tensorflow, scipy, scikit-learn, wbgapi, requests, pycountry, openpyxl, and matplotlib.

+#### Code Modules and Purpose

+#### _API Data Retrieval.ipynb:_
+This code retrieves World Bank and UNDP data via API calls.
+This code can be run on its own to retrieve a dataset;
+However, it was used to write and test code that was then run in R using Reticulate.
+We include this file as background only.

+#### _FFNN Final Report_
+This code builds and evaluates feed forward neural network prediction models.
+These models did not make the final cut but were referenced in the final report.

+#### _FFNN Hyperparameter Grid Version.ipynb
+This code builds and evaluates feed forward neural network prediction models iteratively using hyperparameter grid and tuning loops.
+While the results are promising, the validation error plot shows great volatility, the approach is computationally intense and interpretability is poor ("black box") relative to the XGboost models.
+We include here as a basis for additional exploration